Skip to Main Content

 2. Looking at the articles titles and abstracts, exclude articles based on your screening criteria (you decide what this criteria is).

-4. Read your remaining full-text articles, and then run them through your exclusionary criteria again.
+3. Retrieve the full text of your remaining records, and then review them using your exclusionary criteria again.

 So let's break down the flow chart, line by line.